 As faculty and staff, you may sometimes find yourself with students who have serious psychological problems or who are in crisis.
 As you are in a position of general authority and responsibility, students may look to you for help.
 Most college students do not have serious problems and your support and guidance may be all that is needed.
 However, when more assistance is needed, please refer students to our office.
 SPS psychologists are available to consult with faculty and staff.

-Download the Student Psychological Services Guide for Faculty & Staff.
+Download the Student Psychological Services SPS - Faculty and Staff Guide.

 What SPS Offers